To make sure Yousician can hear you properly, it’s important to choose the right setup. Here are some options.

 - If Yousician can’t hear you at all, double check that Yousician has access to your device microphone.

-Connect your guitar to your device
+Connect your bass to your device

 Once you’re all connected, go to the Advanced audio settings in the Game tab in Yousician, and select your audio interface.
 Now, Yousician can hear you play crystal clear.